pigeonwood with dark berries the kererū cannot resist

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
-Climate change affecting forest habitats.
+Climate change affecting forest habitats significantly.

 Population

 Populations are considered stable in remaining forest fragments.
-The species is common in lowland forests throughout its range.
-It is threatened by ongoing habitat loss and browsing by possums.
-Protection of lowland forest is critical for the species survival.
+Species is common in lowland forests throughout its range but faces habitat loss.

 Conservation Status